-In line with the TPAT Complaint Procedure, parents with a concern about this policy, or the implementation of the Uniform Policy, should first contact the school and seek to resolve this concern informally.
+In line with the TPAT Complaint Procedure, parents with a concern about this policy, or the implementation of the Uniform Policy, should first contact the school and seek to resolve this Page 5 of 9 concern informally.
 Where an acceptable resolution cannot be agreed, parents should follow the Complaint Procedure, available on the school website.
-Hard copies of the Complaint Policy are available on request from Reception.
+Hard copies of the Complaint Policy are available on request from the school Reception.